Can my husband refuse to pay child support after our divorce?

 Answer:

-Child support is decided by the court on the basis of ongoing monetary expenditures and payments necessary to cover a child’s living and medical expenses.
-The parents have a legal duty to provide financial support for their children.
-The court may order either or both parent to cover a child’s living and medical expenses.
+Child support is determined by the court based on the necessary expenses for a child's living and medical needs.
+Both parents have a legal obligation to support their children financially.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.